aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 ### Defining Features

-A feature should be defined before it's checked.
-A [module](/Pages/Documents/Module-System) can define it's own features by deriving from the **FeatureProvider** class.
+A feature should be defined before it is checked.
+A [module](/Pages/Documents/Module-System) can define its own features by deriving from the **FeatureProvider** class.
 Here's a very simple feature provider that defines 3 features: